philipwalton/blog/_posts/2013-01-13-native-object-oriented-css-a-proposal.markdown

 - JavaScript
 ---

+In CSS we code the same visual components over and over again &mdash; often within the same project.
+It's embarrassing how many separate times in my career I've coded a two-column layout, or tabbed navigation, or a dropdown menu, or a popup, or an icon next to some text (and the list goes on).

+To deal with this problem [Nicole Sullivan](http://stubbornella.org) created the [Object Oriented CSS](https://github.com/stubbornella/oocss/wiki) (OOCSS) project.
+She suggests we find the patterns we use over and over again and define them once in CSS as a class selector.
+Then we can use that class in the HTML each time we encounter that visual pattern.

-The concept of [Object Oriented CSS](https://github.com/stubbornella/oocss/wiki) (OOCSS) has been around for a while.
-Although it's widely accepted as a sound approach to architecting CSS for large scale websites, it seems to be under constant attack.
-Most developers who don't like OOCSS oppose the shear number of classes that must go in the HTML; they prefer their markup to be as "clean" and minimal as possible.
+OOCSS has been around for a while, and it's widely accepted as a sound approach to building websites.
+Yet, it always seems to be under attack.
+Most developers who don't like OOCSS oppose the shear number of classes that must go in the HTML.
+To them it's unmanageable.

-If you've read any of my other articles on CSS, you probably know where I stand on this issue, but where I stand isn't important right now.
-Instead I want to acknowledge that both sides of the debate have valid concerns.
-Hopefully we can find a way to address those concerns instead of just taking sides.
+If you've read anything I've written about OOCSS, you probably know where I stand on this issue, but where I stand isn't important.
+Instead I want to acknowledge that both sides of the debate have valid concerns, and hopefully we can find a way to address those concerns instead of just taking sides.

+What if CSS had object oriented functionality built in?
 What if there were a way to create a rich hierarchy of inherited CSS components that didn't require listing each class in the HTML every single time?
-And what if you could programmatically determine whether one particular component inherited from another?

-Some claim that Sass and other CSS preprocessors are the answer, but for all the reasons I list below, I think they fall short.
-I believe any real solution to this problem will require adding to the CSS language itself.
-Luckily with the recent speed of browser development, such a solution may not be too much to ask.
+There have already been [attempts to do](http://ianstormtaylor.com/oocss-plus-sass-is-the-best-way-to-css/) this with preprocessors, but I think we need to think bigger.
+Preprocessors can't solve all the problems, and CSS should definitely be able to do this on its own.

+Luckily with the recent speed of browser development, my wish might actually be possible.

 ## Where Preprocessors Fall Short